Classrooms-Laboratory Emergency Guidelines

 Threatening/Suspicious Activity: Call Campus Safety at 518-580-5566

 Hazardous Material Spill: Call Campus Safety at 518-580-5566

 Fire alarms will be a sound and may include strobe lights for people with hearing disabilities.
 When the alarm sounds, everyone must exit the alarmed area according to the evacuation plan.

 - Everyone Must Evacuate Immediately!
 DO NOT USE ELEVATORS!

 - Shut down all hazardous operations.

-- Once everyone has left the room, close all doors.
-Closed doors significantly reduce fire and smoke damage.
+- Once everyone has left the room - close all doors.
+Closed doors significantly reduce fire and smoke migration.

-Most campus buildings are not provided with emergency or standby power.
-Consequently, if the power does go out during class, have the people stay in their seats for a little while and wait for the power to return (However, laboratories must be evacuated immediately).
-If the power does not return in a reasonable length of time (~5 minutes), evacuate the classroom.
+Most campus buildings are provided with emergency or standby power.
+Consequently, if the power does go out during class or laboratory class, have the people remain in the room for a little while and wait for the power to return.
+If the power does not return in a reasonable length of time (~ 3 minutes), evacuate the room.
+Labs must secure hazardous materials and operations prior to exiting.
 Evacuation should take advantage of available lighting unless the building is in alarm, in which case use the same evacuation procedures as during a fire.
-Caution students that there is no rush, they should take their time exiting the building.
-Emergency lighting may or may not be functioning in the room, hallway or stairways.
+Caution students that there is no rush; they should take their time exiting the building.

 Most of the injuries that occur during earthquakes are caused by interior items falling on the building occupants, such as books, shelves, light fixtures, ceiling tiles and office equipment.
 Consequently, the first thing to do during an earthquake is to have everyone drop to the floor, cover their head, and remain in this position.
 After the shaking stops, tell the class to collect their possessions calmly and evacuate the building to the Evacuation Assembly Point.